 This program will be moving one motor.
 To start, create a new variable with the type DcMotorEx, name it motor.
 You should get an error and DcMotorEx should be highlighted red.
 It might also suggest that you import a class.
 This is normal.
 If it suggests to import a class, import it!.
 A new line of code should apear at the top of the file that says import com.qualcomm.robotcore.hardware.DcMotorEx;, thats importing a new type of variable called DcMotorEx, which is good!
 If you didn’t get the suggestion to import a new class, just copy and paste import com.qualcomm.robotcore.hardware.DcMotorEx; into the code, you can also hover over the red highlighted text to see what the problem is.

 Add the line: motor = hardwareMap.get(DcMotorEx.class,"motor");.
 This line sets the motor variable we established earlier to a specific motor name and type.
-Although, the only part we really care about is the "motor" section at the end.
-In the Driver Station, you configure a motor port to have a name, the name should be what in these quotations!
-It allows the Driver Station to know which motor to tell to move when the code asks.
+Although, the only part we really care about is the "testMotor" section at the end.
+In the Driver Station, you’ll assign a port on the Control Hub to a specific name.
+This name should be the same name you put here, testMotor.
+This lets the Control Hub and Driver Station know which motor you want to move and in which port it will be plugged into.

 This line should give you another error, this time on the hardwareMap.get.
 It will also ask you to import something which you should do!
 If it doesn’t ask, hover over with your mouse and import it that way.